publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch63/schB/m__us_usc_t26_s6213.md

             (J) an omission of a correct TIN required under section 25A(g)(1) (relating to higher education tuition and related expenses) to be included on a return,

-            (K) an omission of information required by section 32(k)(2) (relating to taxpayers making improper prior claims of earned income credit),
+            (K) an omission of information required by section 32(k)(2) (relating to taxpayers making improper prior claims of earned income credit) or an entry on the return claiming the credit under section 32 for a taxable year for which the credit is disallowed under subsection (k)(1) thereof,

             (L)